 We first learned about Up Helly Aa several years earlier as some of the Up Helly Aa Vikings often take part in the Hogmanay festival in Edinburgh.

-We decided to visit Up Helly Aa as a fairly last minute experience.
-This meant two main things – one, finding accommodation was definitely a challenge and we didn’t get tickets to the Halls (although to be honest we didn’t try either).
+We decided to visit Up Helly Aa as a fairly last-minute experience.
+This meant two main things – one, finding accommodation was definitely a challenge and we didn’t get tickets to the Halls (although to be honest we didn’t try very hard either).

 In Lerwick, our guesthouse (the Glen Orchy House hotel) let us check-in as soon as we arrived, which we did.
 Then we headed out into the town centre for the morning festivities.
 Ideally we would have preferred to have arrived the day before the festival, to give us a bit more time, however the ferry was fully booked that day.

 In the morning, the Up Helly Aa Jarl Squad parades around the Lerwick town centre, including along the Esplanade and Commercial Street.
 Good viewpoints for this parade include Fort Charlotte, and at most points along the Esplanade.

 We had snow at this point in the day, and we weren’t optimistic about the weather improving, but we were lucky in that regard as the rest of the day was fairly fine by January standards!

 The culmination of the parade had the Jarl Squad, who are traditionally dressed in Norse Viking styled garb, gathering at the Galley.
 This was at the Lerwick – Bressay ferry terminal off Esplanade street.
 The longboat is newly constructed each year, and burnt at the end parade.